samuel-hunter/tagmage/README.md

     # ...and so on.

-If you call `tad tags` without any other arguments, it will also create a folder called `:untagged` that lists all images without any tags.
+If you call `tad tags` without any other arguments, it will also create a folder called `:untagged` that lists all files without any tags.

 This directory tree is easier to look at with the human eye, but others may prefer `tad list`, or it might be easier to run a script in the simpler